 What is an abandoned cart?

-An abandoned cart occurs when a customer adds an item to their cart but exit the website without making a purchase.
-The number of items that are added to the shopping cart and then are abandoned is called cart abandonment rate.
+An abandoned cart occurs when a customer adds an item to their cart but exits the website without making a purchase.
+The number of items that are added to the shopping cart, then abandoned is called the cart abandonment rate.

-Here are some main reasons for cart abandonment (generated by Baymard), you can base on these reasons to optimize your store to reduce abandoned cart.
+Here are some main reasons for cart abandonment (generated by Baymard), you can dig into these reasons to optimize your store to reduce abandoned carts.

 Below, we present some practical methods to handle this issue.